kuzzleio/kuzzle/doc/2/api/controllers/auth/create-api-key/index.md

   - `token`: authentication token associated with this API key

 ::: warning
-The authentication token `token` is displayed only once.
+The authentication token `token` will never be returned by Kuzzle again.
+If you lose it, you'll have to delete the API key and recreate a new one.
 :::

 ```js